Tuition and Financial Aid

-If you plan to apply for financial aid to help fund your online studies at Washington University in St. Louis, you will need to complete the following steps, or download the WashULaw Financial Aid Checklist.
+If you plan to apply for financial aid to help fund your online studies at Washington University in St. Louis, you will need to complete the following steps, or download the WashULaw Federal Student Aid Checklist (PDF, 120KB).

 - Complete the Free Application for Federal Student Aid (FAFSA) online.
 Include the Washington University in St. Louis school code, which is 002520.
 The FAFSA must be completed each academic year in order to remain eligible for federal student aid.

 - Sign your FAFSA application electronically using your Federal Student Aid (FSA) ID.
 The U.S. Department of Education recently replaced the federal PIN with a new login system.
 You will be asked to create a new FSA ID when logging in.

 Evaluate your need for additional funding through sources such as a Federal Direct Graduate PLUS Loan from the Department of Education or alternative loans from various private lenders.